-Chimichurri is a piquant sauce and marinade bursting with strong parsley, basil, and cilantro leaf flavor.
-This traditional Chimichurri Recipe version has a smooth olive oil base and is a robust condiment to compliment any grilled meat or fish.
+Chimichurri is a piquant sauce and marinade bursting with strong parsley, basil, and cilantro flavor.
+This traditional Chimichurri Recipe has a smooth olive oil base and is a robust condiment that goes great on grilled meat, especially Churrasco, or even fish and chicken.

 The strength of this sauce comes from the bold flavors of parsley, basil, and cilantro.
 Dredging the leafy green spices into high-quality olive oil enhances the flavors.
 Mix them with garlic and onion for a very powerful mix of flavors.